barchart/binary-serializer-public/dotnet/README.md

 # @barchart/binary-serialization-net

-The Binary Serializer is a .NET library for serializing objects (into a binary format) and deserializing objects (from the binary format).

 ## Structure

-- **BinarySerializer**: All source code for the Binary Serializer library is located in the [`Barchart.BinarySerializer`](./Barchart.BinarySerializer) folder.
+- **BinarySerializer**: All source code for the Binary Serializer library is located in the [`binary serializer`](./Barchart.BinarySerializer) folder.
 This includes the core serialization logic, attribute definitions, buffer management, schema factories, and any other utilities required for the serialization and deserialization processes.

-- **Examples**: To help you get started and to demonstrate the capabilities of the Binary Serializer, example projects can be found in the [`Barchart.BinarySerializer.Examples`](./Barchart.BinarySerializer.Examples) folder.
+- **Examples**: To help you get started and to demonstrate the capabilities of the Binary Serializer, example projects can be found in the [`examples`](./Barchart.BinarySerializer.Examples) folder.
 These examples cover a range of use cases, from basic serialization to more complex scenarios.

-- **Scripts**: The [`Barchart.BinarySerializer.Scripts`](./Barchart.BinarySerializer.Scripts) directory contains essential scripts that facilitate the library's operation and maintenance.
+- **Scripts**: The [`scripts`](./Barchart.BinarySerializer.Scripts) directory contains essential scripts that facilitate the library's operation and maintenance.
 This includes `test.csx` for running the tests and `publish.csx` for publishing the package.

-- **Tests**: The [`Barchart.BinarySerializer.Tests`](./Barchart.BinarySerializer.Tests) directory contains a group of tests ensuring the library's reliability.
+- **Tests**: The [`tests`](./Barchart.BinarySerializer.Tests) directory contains a group of tests ensuring the library's reliability.

 ## Example Usage